If you’re a lady in the world of guns or considering becoming one, you’ve probably wondered which firearms are best for women.

 If you want a gun that just works, this is it.

 However, both the G19 and G17 are double-stacked pistols, meaning they’re a little bigger around the grip.
+Also, some women might not like the way these guns feel in hand.

-So, if you need something a tad slimmer, check out the Glock 43X.
+If you need something a tad slimmer, check out the Glock 43X.

 This single-stack brings a more compact look and feel but with the same reliability Glock is known for.